ToolsBros is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 As you work on your projects, you’ll often have to apply adjustments to your blade in terms of angle and depth.
 That’s why you should make sure that your saw provides you with easy adjustment methods that don’t require special wrenches or tools.

 Typically, a circular saw is a hand-held tool, so it shouldn’t be too heavy.
 That’s why you should look for a model that uses lightweight construction materials such as magnesium.
-An ideal combination would be a lightweight model that enables you to maneuver it while being strong enough to handle different materials.
+An ideal combination would be a lightweight circular saw that enables you to maneuver it while being strong enough to handle different materials.

 Not only should your saw itself be durable, but so should the blade be.
 This is to enable the tool to handle the number of working hours you intend to use it for and survive your projects no matter how heavy-duty they are.

 The tougher the material you’re going to cut is, the more powerful your saw should be.
 Although the difference between 14 amp and 15 amp doesn’t seem much, it can go a long way in cutting capability.